-3. CASE ASSIGNMENTS:
+3. CASE DIAGNOSTIC ASSIGNMENTS:

-An enjoyable and important part of the course involves the translation of theory into applied practical skills.
-About mid-way through the semester you will have learned methods for diagnosis and classification of behavior and sources of information to facilitate your differentiating one condition from another.
+An enjoyable and important part of the course involves the translation of theory and procedural concepts into applied practical skills.
+About mid-way through the semester you will have learned methods for diagnosis and classification of mental health disorders along with sources of information to facilitate your differentiating one condition from another.

 By that time you will have a firm grasp of many of the dynamics of various conditions and of the evaluation process sufficient to begin identifying psychopathological conditions.
-You will be ready to practice conceptualizing client presentations, viewing functional and dysfunctional emotional and behavior patterns and relating these to effective counseling interventions.
+You will be ready to practice conceptualizing client symptom presentations, history, viewing functional and dysfunctional emotional and behavior patterns and relating these to effective counseling conditions and interventions.

 To facilitate your mastery, you will be presented with two studies drawn from actual client cases identified and treated by the instructor and/or as described in literature.
-You are then to "diagnose" or classify the condition which is occurring, and prepare a written report defining your determination and explaining your analysis.
+Using correct assessment procedures are then to "diagnose" the condition which is occurring, and prepare a written report defining your determination and explaining your analysis.

-Case Study Reports must be typed.
-The report must be from one to not more than three pages in length, conform to a format described and illustrated in class and, as a minimum must include:
+Case study reports must be typed, from one to not more than three pages in length, and correspond to current clinical formats which as a minimum must include:

-- □ A DSM based diagnostic classification of the dysfunctional mental health condition or behavior(s) displayed by the individual. - □ The analysis must be followed in your report by a definitive explanation of why you selected the classification, i.e., what your diagnostic evidence was in relation to stipulated DSM criteria.
-This is to include citing specific DSM criteria together with an example quoted from the presented case of a related presenting symptom, or associated pattern of behavior.
-If you specified coexisting conditions, explain why you chose those particular ones. - o In your narrative, present a hypothesis about: - (a) what factors are causing and - (b) maintaining the condition or behavior and; - (c) a possible counseling-therapy approach to address the condition(s) you have identified.
+- (1) A DSM based diagnostic determination of the dysfunctional mental health condition(s) being experienced by the individual to include ICD-10 alpha numeric code number and correct title with appropriate specifiers and severity. - (2) An explanation of your analysis, i.e., basis for making the determination(s).
+This must specify what your diagnostic evidence was in relation to stipulated DSM criteria.
+This requires citing specific DSM criteria followed by an example of relevant presenting symptoms associated with your identified condition(s).
+If you specified comorbid conditions, explain why you chose those particular ones, also citing criteria and presenting dysfunctional behavior. - □ (3) Briefly, cite the functional behavior analysis factors eliciting and maintaining conditions you have identified as etiologically influential ---which must be addressed in your case formulation and treatment - (a) what factors are causing and - (b) maintaining the condition or behavior - □ (4) A possible counseling-therapy approach to address the condition(s) you have identified.

 You are to write a "professional style report."
-It should have a heading, a prescribed clinical style format exactly as described in class, and be written in an "organized sequence" with clear topic or content sections.
-Read over your work before you submit it.
+It should have a heading, clinical style format, and be written in an "organized sequence" with clear topic or content sections.